63 Comments

 Talarico does oppose packing the Supreme Court, and actually: So does Platner.
 This is why I think it won’t happen: It’s something Democrats talk about to fire up their base but they back down the second their words matter because the plan is extremely unpopular.

 This piece is better than Jeff's first piece on Platner.
-Inadvertently, he makes a better case for Collins: the complexity unhinged characterizations of Collins from the left.
+Inadvertently, he makes a better case for Collins: the completely unhinged characterizations of Collins from the left.
 They are a good snapshot into the mind of Platner and his ilk.

 "convict Trump of impeachment"